AleksandrHovhannisyan/eleventy-plugin-code-demo/README.md

 ## Use Cases and Motivation

-On my site, I wanted to be able to create isolated, independent code demos containing only the markup, styling, and interactivity that I decided to give them.
-I could use jsFiddle or Codepen, but those services may not be around forever, and they also typically slow down your page load speed with JavaScript.
+On my site, I wanted to be able to create isolated, independent code demos containing only the markup, styling, and interactivity that I decided to give them, without having to reset styling from my website.
+I could use jsFiddle or Codepen, but those services typically load third-party JavaScript and may set third-party cookies.

 I could create blank pages on my site and embed them as iframes, but that feels like overkill.
 Plus, I wanted to be able to show my users code snippets while keeping my demos in sync with the code.
 Stephanie Eckles has written about [how to add static code demos to an 11ty site](https://11ty.rocks/posts/eleventy-templating-static-code-demos/), but I wanted to leverage iframes to:

 1. Avoid having to wrangle with CSS specificity, and
 2. Be able to write custom JavaScript isolated from the rest of the page.

-## How It Works

 This plugin was inspired by Maciej Mionskowski's idea in the following article: [Building HTML, CSS, and JS code preview using iframe's srcdoc attribute](https://mionskowski.pl/posts/iframe-code-preview/).
 In short, iframes allow us to define their markup using the `srcdoc` HTML attribute, which basically contains all of the markup for the page.